 Basis risk is the risk that is inherent whenever a trader attempts to hedge a market position in an asset by adopting a contrary position in a derivative of the asset, such as a futures contract.
 Basis risk is accepted in an attempt to hedge away price risk.
 If the basis remains constant until the trader closes out both of his positions, then he will have successfully hedged his market position.
 If the basis has changed significantly, then he will likely experience extra profits or increased losses.
 Producers looking to hedge their market position will profit from a narrowing basis spread, while buyers will profit from a widening basis.

-Thank you for reading this CFI guide to basis risk.
-CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification.
+Thank you for reading CFI’s guide on Basis Risk.
 To prepare for the FMVA curriculum, these additional resources will be helpful: